Kieffer Moore: Barnsley

 On 8 January 2018, Moore signed for Championship club Barnsley for an undisclosed fee on a deal until 2021.
 Moore scored his first goal for Barnsley in a 2–1 defeat against Burton Albion, on 20 February 2018.

 In his second season with Barnsley, Moore emerged as the Tykes' first choice striker, featuring in 31 matches and scoring 17 goals.
 On 21 August 2018, Moore scored his first hat-trick for Barnsley against Rochdale in a 4–0 away win.
 On 1 September 2018, Moore scored both goals in Barnsley's 2–1 victory over Gillingham, putting him on six goals in six games for the season.
 He scored another brace against Sunderland on 27 November 2018 in a 4–2 defeat.
 On 9 February 2019, Moore was involved in an aerial collision with Gillingham defender Gabriel Zakuani which resulted in Moore being down for 10 minutes and later taken to hospital.
 On 28 February 2019, it was reported that he would miss the rest of the season with a serious head injury, though he made his return on 19 April 2019 against Shrewsbury Town.
 On 24 April 2019, Moore was one of five Barnsley players named in the PFA Team of the Year for League One.

 Wigan Athletic

 On 5 August 2019, Moore signed for Championship club Wigan Athletic on a three-year deal for an undisclosed fee.
 He scored his first goal for Wigan, a penalty, on 2 November 2019 in a 2–1 loss to Swansea City.
-His goal against Reading in February 2020, saw Moore nominated for Championship goal of the month.
+Moore's goal against Reading in February 2020 saw him nominated for Championship goal of the month.